What to pack for a Caribbean cruise? Try my Ultimate Cruise Packing Checklist!

 - First aid supplies – assorted bandages, antibiotic ointment, alcohol wipes, aspirin or whatever you take for pain relief, kid scissors

-Travel Tip: If you are bringing kids, be sure to check with their pediatrician for any other items they might suggest.
+Cruise Maven Travel Tip: If you are bringing kids, check with their pediatrician for any other necessary items.

 - Night light for your stateroom